 The conference is open to anyone with an interest in the subject matter.
 The fee for the full two days (including tea/coffee and lunch) is R850 for affiliated academics, R650 for salaried persons, R350 for students and low-funded researchers and R0-250 for anyone with limited financial means (nobody will be excluded for lack of funds; please let us know in the registration email if you cannot pay the full fee).

-Submission deadline 15 May 2017.
+Extended submission deadline 31 May 2017.
 Keynote speakers and additional details to be announced soon.

 Arun Saldanha is Associate Professor at the Department of Geography, Environment, and Society, University of Minnesota.
 Author of Psychedelic White: Goa Trance and the Viscosity of Race (Minnesota, 2007) and Space After Deleuze (Bloomsbury, 2017).
 Coeditor of Deleuze and Race (Edinburgh, 2013) and numerous other titles.